 An estimated 40 million or more Americans have TMJ dysfunction, which is a common jaw disorder that causes a variety of uncomfortable symptoms.
-If you find yourself a part of this statistic, you may also find that you’re not getting the quality of rest that you deserve.
+If you find yourself being a part of this group, you may also notice that you’re not getting the quality of rest that you deserve.
 Read on to learn how sleep apnea and TMJ dysfunction are connected and how getting TMJ therapy in Gramercy Park can help you improve your health and wellbeing.

 What is TMJ Dysfunction?

-TMJ dysfunction, also known as temporomandibular joint disorder, is a condition that impacts the movement of the two jaw joints that connect your jaw to your skull.
-Many patients with this condition experience symptoms including some of the following:
+TMJ dysfunction, also known as temporomandibular joint disorder, is a condition that impacts the movement of the two joints that connect your jaw to your skull.
+Many patients with this condition experience symptoms including the following: